Woah...what is this?

 Finding out I was trans was different, and kind of an experience I had to go through on my own.
 At first, in high school, I came to the opinion that I was a straight cis asexual.
 I had some traumatic experiences regarding sex to lead me to believe this, and still thinking I was, I don't know, "following God" by being asexual.
 This lead to a whole unpacking of my Christian faith and what I believed in, but I'm not going to talk about that here.
 Anyway, I'm not really sure when things for me started to change.
 I had a good friend in high school who is not my friend anymore, who kind of helped me learn a lot about myself, and I think I would be very different if I had not met them.
 I'm so thankful for them even though we don't talk anymore. (mostly my decision) Anyway, I figured out while with them that I was nonbinary.
 That felt comfortable for a while, but not quite right, and I knew why.
 I knew I really wanted to be a boy.

 I actually did identify with my trans identity for a short time in high school, but it was hard because no one I knew took me seriously.
 I also knew it was a big change and putting me at risk to even tell anyone, so I didn't, except for that one friend I mentioned.
 There was a time before I had done this where a group of kids who bullied me frequently found my Tiktok, found a video where I was jokingly having another friend call me sir, and they used that as proof that I was trans.
 They then spent an entire gym class making fun of me, mockingly asking me if I was a boy, and one of the girls who didn't like me seriously went up to the teacher and asked if I should be allowed in the girls locker room.
 Mind you, this was all from a joke, I didn't even identify as male at this time, so you can see why I was hesitant to tell anyone when I actually did identify as male.
+(Funny enough, this person is also trans now as well, so all future insults and degredations I took very lightly or not at all because apparently its very revealing idk)

 So I identified as nonbinary for a long time, because I didn't think anyone would see me or respect me as a boy.
 The whole concept of sex and surgery were ones I didn't even allow myself to think about.
 I just felt wrong.
 Even advocating for my they/them pronouns felt like a stretch, but that felt easier than telling people I was a boy.
 Even to this day, my parents know that I'm nonbinary, and they barely call me the old name I chose, even in public, even when I remind them.
 They still call me my deadname and it hurts.
 I used to work in a fast food place, and when I would run food out to people, I would love when they couldn't tell what my gender was when thanking me for the food.
 When it really stung was when they could.
 I remember running food out to this man, and he began to say "Thank you, sir-" and then he looked at my boobs, which have always been, well, obvious, and boobs, and corrected himself to say "ma'am."
 It felt horrible.